PatrickHuembeli/Adversarial-Domain-Adaptation-for-Identifying-Phase-Transitions/README.md

-This is computational appendix for the following paper:
+This is the computational appendix for the following paper:

 Patrick Huembeli, Alexandre Dauphin, Peter Wittek.
 [Adversarial Domain Adaptation for Identifying Phase Transitions](https://arxiv.org/abs/1710.xxxxx). *arXiv:1710.xxxxx*, 2017.

-# How to use this code:
+# Installation

 To train the DANN, you need a few changes to the Keras source files.
 We recommend to make a new environment for this.

-## Installation

 We assume that the Python distribution is Anaconda.
 Create and activate a new environment:

 ```bash
 $ conda create -n dann anaconda